department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/research/MyVA-audit-research-plan.md

   - Have Zoom downloaded to their device prior to the session

 ## Timeline
-TBD
+Launch in Q1 2023

 ### Prepare
-TBD

-* Pilot participant email: TBD
+* Pilot participant email: stephen.barrs@va.gov
-* Date and time of pilot session: TBD
+* Date and time of pilot session: Wednesday, January 11 at 4:00pm EST

 ### Research sessions
-* Planned dates of research:
+* Planned dates of research: January 17 - 23, 2023

 ### Length of sessions
 * Session length: 60 minutes